Sparkster

 Konami have made a number of big and small changes to the mechanics that have a major impact.
 The biggest would be the rocket pack.
 Rather than holding down the button to build up a charge it does so automatically.
 This speeds up the game considerably and enables you to stay airborne indefinitely with skill.
 The meter charges quickly too so that you can use the rocket pack more freely than in the first game.
 New this time around is a second charge which allows you to rocket forward like a drill.
 The game relies heavily on this mechanic, signifying its importance.

 Whether you like it or not is a matter of preference.
 I rank Sparkster lower than its predecessor because it lacks its creative level design.
 It has its moments, such as dismantling an airship piece by piece and has better boss battles but the madcap fun of being thrust in one unique situation after another is gone.
 That is what made the first game so great, and the SNES Sparkster largely continues in that vein.
-I don’t blame Konami to playing to the system’s strengths; it just doesn’t work as well here.
+I do not blame Konami playing to the system’s strengths; it just does not work as well here.

 Rocket Knight Adventures set a high bar in terms of its presentation.
-Sparkster doesn’t quite reach the same height, better in some ways and worse in others.
+Sparkster does not quite reach the same height, better in some ways and worse in others.
 Sparkster has been slightly redesigned; his armor is less bulky and more aerodynamic.
 While his sprite is smaller the animation has been improved.
-The backgrounds are incredibly inconsistent.
+The backgrounds are inconsistent.
 Some stages like the pyramid are absolutely stunning.
-But then you’ll reach stage 5 with its dark, uninteresting castle environment that drags on way too long.
+But then you will reach stage 5 with its dark, uninteresting castle environment that drags on way too long.
 Surprisingly Sparkster is light on special effects.
-Considering the work Konami were doing with the system that year in Bloodlines and Contra: Hard Corps it’s a bit of a surprise.
+Considering the work Konami were doing with the system that year in Castlevania: Bloodlines and Contra: Hard Corps it is a bit of a surprise.
 But the overall art direction carries the game.

 Konami have graced the series with another excellent soundtrack.
-This time it’s a bit more interesting.
+This time it is a bit more interesting.
 Although the SNES and Genesis games are different they do share some of the same music.
 Comparing the synth heavy Sega music to the orchestrated sounds of the SNES is interesting.
-I actually like both interpretations of the soundtrack and don’t prefer either.
+I actually like both interpretations of the soundtrack and do not prefer either.
 That might sound like a cop out but they are both that good.

 In Closing

 Sparkster is a good game although it is missing the spark that made the original great.
-Sparkster isn’t in the same league as its predecessor but is still miles better than the majority of generic mascot platformers from that era.
+Sparkster is not in the same league as its predecessor but is still miles better than the majority of generic mascot platformers from that era.

 5 thoughts on “Sparkster